pkalivas/radiate/README.md

 ![Crates.io](https://img.shields.io/crates/v/radiate)

 ## Versions
+**1.1.52** - Added recurrent neurons for NEAT.
+Note - this is also only viable for evolution (I will focus on implementing backprop for recurrent neurons and GRU layers next - I'm working on some other projects that require recurrent evolution neurons as of now).
+This can be configured in the NeatEnvironment settings where the % change of adding a recurrent neuron can be added.
+0.0 would mean no recurrent neurons are added, where 1.0 would mean every new neuron is recurrent.
+Example in radiate/src/models/.

 **1.1.5** - Added minimal support for GRU layer (Gated Recurrent Unit).
 GRU is only viable for evolution, NOT backprop, yet.
 Your program will panic! if a network with a gru layer is used during backprop, if a memory cell is needed for backprop purposes use the LSTM option for now.
 Also, cleaned up some code and optimized certain points to run a bit quicker.
 Evtree has been moved to it's own seperate crate called radiate_matrix_tree and is available on crates.io.

 **1.1.3** - Adding support for [Radiate Web](https://github.com/pkalivas/radiate/tree/master/radiate_web) so training Radiate can be done on a different machine.